indutny/blog/posts/c.cpp-in-node.md

 Side-note:

 there are two types of references to the JS objects from C++ land: normal and weak.
-By default `AsyncWrap`s a referencing their objects in a `normal` way, which means that the JS objects representing the C++ classes won't be garbage collected until C++ class will dispose the reference.
+By default `AsyncWrap`s are referencing their objects in a `normal` way, which means that the JS objects representing the C++ classes won't be garbage collected until C++ class will dispose the reference.
 The weak mode is turned on only when the `MakeWeak` is called